cheesasaurus/twcheese/README.md

 |test/unit/|Unit tests for modules in src/|
 |doc/player/|Documentation about the tools, for players|
 |doc/developer/|Documentation about the project|

-How come scripts in src/ToolUse/ can't import modules?
-- Scripts here get embedded into launchers via the build pipeline.
-- A script can't "import" unless it's a module itself.
-    - A module can only be executed once.
-Quickbar scripts should be usable multiple times without reloading the game!

 ## How to install